View Jerry Rose's Obituary on www.swtimes.com/ and share memories

 Jerry Rose

-Jerry Dean Rose, 77, of Hackett passed away Sept.
-26, 2019.
-He was born Sept.
-7, 1942, in Waldron.
-He was a tool and dye machinist and a member of First Baptist Church in Hackett.
+Funeral service will be 10:30 a.m.
+Wednesday at Lewis Funeral Chapel in Greenwood with burial at the U.S. National Cemetery in Fort Smith.

-He is survived by his wife of 38 years, Suzy of the home; sons, Jerry Michael and Michael Dugan, both of Hackett, Steven Dugan of Cameron, Patrick Dugan of Midland and Eric Dugan of Fort Smith; daughters, Debbie Rowe of Bonanza, Tami Jo Williams of Midland and Piper Dugan of the home; brothers, Howard and Charles Rose, both of Van Buren, and David Rose of Lavaca; sisters, Pat Barrow of Van Buren, Barbara Bonds of Harrison and Elizabeth Twilla of Charleston; several grandchildren; great-grandchildren; and great-great-grandchildren.
+He is survived by his wife, Suzy; three daughters, Debbie Rowe, Tami Williams and Piper Dugan; five sons, Jerry, Michael, Steven, Patrick and Eric Dugan; three sisters, Pat Barrow, Barbara Bonds and Elizabeth Twilla; three brothers, Howard, Charles and David Rose; and several grandchildren, great-grandchildren and great-great-grandchildren.

-Funeral service will be held at 10:30 a.m.
-Wednesday, Oct.
-2, 2019, at Lewis Funeral Chapel, 2911 West AR 10, Greenwood, with interment to follow at the U.S. National Cemetery in Fort Smith.

 Viewing will begin at 9 a.m.
 Wednesday, prior to the service.